OgyNani/currency-conv/README.md

 - `make bash`     — Open a bash shell in the app container
 - `make psql`     — Open a psql shell in the db container (user/db: symfony)
 - `make redis-cli` — Open a Redis CLI shell in the redis container
-- `make fetch-currencies` — Fetch currencies from the API
+- `make fetch-currencies` — Fetch all currencies from the API
+- `make fetch-currencies EUR USD JPY` — Fetch only specific currencies

 ## Redis Service
 - **Host:** `localhost`